 A minimum energy can therefore be achieved with a specific number of domains within a specimen.
-This number of domains will depend on the size and shape of the sample (which will affect the magneto static energy) and the intrinsic magnetic properties of the material (which will affect the magneto static energy and the domain wall energy).
-Ferromagnetic materials get their magnetic properties not only because their atoms carry a magnetic domains.
+This number of domains will depend on the size and shape of the sample (which will affect the magnetostatic energy) and the intrinsic magnetic properties of the material (which will affect the magnetostatic energy and the domain wall energy).
+Ferromagnetic materials get their magnetic properties not only because their atoms carry a magnetic moment but also because the material is made up of small regions known as magnetic domains.
 In each domain, all of the atomic dipoles are coupled together in a preferential direction.
 During solidification, a trillion or more atom moments are aligned parallel so that the magnetic force within the domain is strong in one direction.
 Ferromagnetic materials are said to be characterized by "spontaneous magnetization" since they obtain saturation magnetization in each of the domains without an external magnetic field being applied.
 Even though the domains are magnetically saturated, the bulk material may not show any signs of magnetism because the domains develop themselves and are randomly oriented relative to each other.